qmdx00/lifecycle/README.md

 ## 🛠 How to use

-Just Implement Server interface, then Attach servers to Application, Here is an example.
+Just implement server interface, then attach servers to application, here is an example.

 ```go
 package main